marvukusic/njuskaloscraper/README.md

 Scrapes Njuskalo website to let you know when new items are added

 # USAGE
 Periodically run script using arguments from table below.
+To get section argument, navigate to any section on Njuskalo website and inspect url in browser address bar.

 Argument   | Description                                                          | Default
 ---------- | -------------------------------------------------------------------- | ------------